djaus2/Soft-ata/README.md

 # Soft-ata Version 10.900

----
-> Note: This main branch has been merged from V10.001 development branch
-> In that, all code folders were been moved to  /code folder.
----

 ## Updates
 - V 10.900
   - Using Nueget package [ConsoleTextFormat](https://www.nuget.org/packages/ConsoleTextFormat) to color format Console text int the Console app.